wei-1-1/ArrayForLua/README.md

     ```

-2. Wrap the table to give it Array methods (internally, via setmetatable)
+2. Wrap the table to give it Array methods (via setmetatable) .

   ```lua
   local t = {4, 1, 3, 2}